 It’s the eternal dinnertime dilemma: how to get a healthy meal on the table while juggling a million other responsibilities.
 Our solution?
 Break out the baking trays, because sheet pan dinners are about to change your life.
-These one-pan recipes are easy to make and even easier to clean up.
-Scroll down to see all of our favorite sheet pan recipes.
+These easy dinner recipes are a cinch to make and even easier to clean up.
+Scroll down to see all of our favorite one-pan dinner recipes.

 Kung Pao Chicken

 It doesn’t get much easier than this kung pao chicken recipe from Donut Worry, Be Healthy.
 The key is in the sauce, made from a few pantry staples you likely have on hand.
 To get the recipe, click here.

 This recipe from Cait’s Plate is bound to be an instant favorite with your crew.
 You can customize the toppings to fit your family’s tastes, while still getting in plenty of veggies and protein.
 Click here to get the recipe, plus handy tips on what kind of chips and cheese work best.

 This Oktoberfest-inspired recipe from The Rustic Foodie is a year-round favorite.
 Smoked sausage pairs beautifully with red potatoes and a tangy mustard glaze brings everything together.
 Get the recipe by clicking here.

 This lightning-fast dish from Meal Prep on Fleek is the perfect pick for busy weeknights.
 The shrimp and veggies cook up in less than 10 minutes and pair perfectly with a fresh pico de gallo and warm tortillas.
 To grab the recipe, click here.

 You can’t go wrong with this crowd-pleasing shawarma recipe from Inquiring Chef.
 The well-seasoned marinade makes the chicken super delicious, and your little ones can jazz it up at the table with toppings like tzatziki sauce, veggies and hummus.
 Click here to get the recipe.